kubedb/docs/docs/guides/qdrant/concepts/autoscaler.md

 - `spec.opsRequestOptions.timeout` — the timeout for the generated ops request.
 - `spec.opsRequestOptions.apply` — when to apply the ops request.
 Can be `Always` or `IfReady`.
+- `spec.opsRequestOptions.maxRetries` — the maximum number of retries for the ops request.

 ## Next Steps